 If you are interested in criminal justice at ENMU, you'll study the nature, types, causes, conditions and consequences of crime in society.
 The criminal justice program devotes significant attention to society's organized response to crime in the form of police, courts, judicial processes and corrections.
 Closely allied to sociology in both content and perspective, criminal justice gives you the opportunity to learn about cultural differences in how societies view crime and administer justice.
 Our criminal justice program will prepare you for a career in criminal justice or related fields.

-The ENMU religion program was established in 1936 and is one of the oldest university religion programs in the Southwest.
-Our religion program is staffed and maintained by cooperation between several denominations and churches.
-The program explore the major world religions, particularly those in the Judeo-Christian tradition.
-The religion curriculum emphasize the foundational texts, history and languages of the religions.
+The minor explores the major world religions, particularly those in the Judeo-Christian tradition.
+The religion minor emphasizes the foundational texts, history and languages of the religions.
 Additionally, our courses also include practical aspects of religious ministry, and the development of spiritual and ethical values.
-The ENMU religion program seeks to acquaint students with the methods and techniques of scholarship, particularly as applied to the field of religion.
+The ENMU religion minor seeks to acquaint students with the methods and techniques of scholarship, particularly as applied to the field of religion.

 History, Social Sciences and Religion Social Media Pages: